aaronwolfeaaron/School_District_Analysis/README.md

 # Results:
 * How is the district summary affected?

 The school district summary was minimally affected by the removal of the Thomas High School 9th Grade data.
-As evidenced in the images below, the change was significant enough only to make a 0.1-0.2% change at most in any given measurement.
+As evidenced in the images below, the change was significant enough only to make a 0.1-0.2% change in the measurement of "% Passing Reading" and "% Overall Passing."

 ![](https://github.com/aaronwolfeaaron/School_District_Analysis/blob/main/District_Summary_Old.png)
 ![](https://github.com/aaronwolfeaaron/School_District_Analysis/blob/main/District_Summary_New.png)